vshao2000/260ProjectWebsite/website.md

     ## 10 6.930388 0.4789201 5.125813   Fold10

-As we can see, while each fold’s performance varies slightly, they average out to 0.753.
+As we can see, while each fold’s performance varies slightly, they average out to about 0.709.
+We can also see that the RMSEs are also as expected.

 The final model’s coefficient and intercept estimates after cross validation are:

 ``` r
 print(model_lm$finalModel)